Reis963/LeakedMods/ServersMods/items/README.md

 ### AssAssIn-Olympus-1.0.3 - Made by AssAssIn
 This mod adds in overpowered armor, magazines with 1000 ammo capacity, overpowered meds, an extra-large backpack, and increases all ammo stacks to 1000.

+### AssAssIn-HiddenItems-124r2.1.0- Made by AssAssIn
+heres the hiddenItems mod. its got the helmet flashlight holders and the new silencer. silencer has limited texture, and occasionally show muzzle flash; guessing becuase of incomplete texturing. bundle file for the micro h1 shows a doge so its not in here. and the gasmask creates an unknown "moving error" when buying... its out for now too. feel free to play around with these items, but realize they are not yet implemented and might (do) have some issues

+### AssAssIn-CleanThermal-124r2.1.0 - Made by AssAssIn
+This mod makes your t-7 thermal vision goggles fullscreen and noise-free (clean).
+Ensure this mod is listed after AllItemsExamined mod in /server/user/configs/mods.json

+### AssAssIn-QuickGuns-124r2.1.0 - Made by AssAssIn
+Makes ALL guns have 3 fire modes: single, 3-round burst, full auto.
+Makes ALL guns have fire rate of 2000rpm.
+Makes ALL ammo stack to 1k.
+Color codes them too.
+This is compatible with my olympus mod, but it does need to be listed after it. by default, this will happen automatically. youre welcome.

 ### Blyto-FullFastV1-1.0.0 - Made by Blyto
 Allows the user to attach all Ops-Core Fast MT Accessories.